honojs/middleware/packages/universal-cache/README.md

 })
 ```

-Without `getKey`, arguments are deterministically serialized and hashed.
-Default argument serialization supports JSON-compatible values and `Date`.
-Provide `getKey` for values such as `Map`, `Set`, `BigInt`, cyclic structures, or class instances.
+Without `getKey`, arguments are deterministically serialized with type information and hashed.
+This distinguishes values such as a `Date` from the same ISO string and supports common values including `Map`, `Set`, and `BigInt`.
+Provide `getKey` when application-specific key control is needed.

 Concurrent calls for the same storage, key, and integrity value share one in-flight operation.
 Different storage instances remain isolated.

+Default function serialization uses JSON through `unstorage`.
+It safely preserves JSON-compatible results only.
+Values such as `Date`, `Map`, `Set`, class instances, and `BigInt` require custom `serialize` and `deserialize` functions when their type or shape must be preserved.

 ## Custom serialization and validation